-The purpose of the division of Multi-Campus Programs is to provide, through traditional and alternative delivery systems, academic credit classes on all campuses in support of the College’s mission to increase access to higher education for the citizens of the region.
+The purpose of the division of Multi-Campus Programs is to provide, through traditional and alternative delivery systems, academic credit classes at off-campus instructional sites in support of the College’s mission to increase access to higher education for the citizens of the region.

 Admission requirements for evening and distance education students are identical to requirements for students in daytime classes.
 The quality of instruction governing credit courses offered during the evenings on campus, off-campus teaching sites, and through non-traditional program formats is maintained at the same level as those courses offered on campus during the day and is equivalent in all academic considerations.

 The Multi-Campus Programs division office is open from 8:00 a.m. until 4:30 p.m.
 Monday through Friday.